 Treatment is aimed at raising calcium levels high enough to provide symptom relief without causing abnormally high levels of calcium excretion in the urine (hypercalciuria).
 Vitamin D analogs and calcium supplements are the conventional FDA approved therapy for all forms of hypoparathyroidism.
 The main form of active vitamin D used for individuals with hypoparathyroidism is 1,25 OH vitamin D3, calcitriol.
 Two other synthetic forms of vitamin D that are often used are cholecalciferol and dihydrotachysterol.
 These forms of vitamin D have a longer duration of action than calcitriol.
 Many individuals receive a combination of shorter and longer acting vitamin D analogs.

-Patients with hypoparathyroidism are encouraged to eat foods high in calcium such as dairy products, breakfast cereals, fortified orange juice and green, leafy vegetables.
+Patients with hypoparathyroidism are encouraged to eat foods high in calcium such as dairy products, breakfast cereals, fortified orange juice and green, leafy vegetables.7

-A synthetic human N-terminal fragment of PTH (PTH 1-34), with full biological activity, has been used as an investigational hormonal replacement therapy of chronic hypoparathyroidism over the past two decades.
-Initial studies have shown decreased urinary calcium excretion compared to conventional therapy.
-Three-year randomized controlled studies in both adults and children comparing PTH 1-34 with conventional therapy have demonstrated both safety and efficacy of twice daily PTH injections.
-A recent study by Winer et al has shown the use of an insulin pump to deliver PTH 1-34 provides the most physiologic approach to replacement therapy.
+A synthetic human N-terminal fragment of PTH (PTH 1-34), with full biological activity, has been used as an investigational hormonal replacement therapy of chronic hypoparathyroidism over the past two decades.8,9 Initial studies have shown decreased urinary calcium excretion compared to conventional therapy.10 Long-term controlled studies in both adults and children comparing PTH 1-34 with conventional therapy have demonstrated both safety and efficacy of twice daily PTH injections.11,12 Moreover, insulin pump delivery of PTH 1-34 provides the most physiologic approach to replacement therapy.13,14

-The 2002 FDA approval of the recombinant form of parathyroid hormone 1-34 (Forteo®, Teriparatide) for the treatment of severe osteoporosis has allowed this therapy to be used off-label for treatment of hypoparathyroidism both in the US and in Europe.
-Many individuals with hypoparathyroidism worldwide have reported improvement in their symptoms when treated with teriparatide, which is usually given as an injection under the skin (subcutaneously) once or twice a day.
+The 2002 FDA approved recombinant parathyroid hormone 1-34 (Forteo®, Teriparatide) for the treatment of severe osteoporosis.
+Forteo has been used off-label for treatment of hypoparathyroidism.
+Many individuals with hypoparathyroidism worldwide have reported improvement in their symptoms when treated with teriparatide, which is usually given as an injection under the skin (subcutaneously) once or twice a day.14,15

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.